iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 for teams just starting out with collaboration: you can invite one other team member and import as many repositories as you want.
 For more advanced collaboration functionality, you can upgrade to the Team or Enterprise plans.
-A detailed comparison of the different plans can be found in the Studio [pricing page](https://studio.iterative.ai/pricing).
+A detailed comparison of the different plans can be found in the Iterative Studio [pricing page](https://studio.iterative.ai/pricing).

 To change the plan for your team, go to the `Plan and billing` section within